Updated November 8, 2022

 Women veterans, the fastest growing veteran population, are also sharing stories of their military experiences and life accomplishments through art.
 The Women Veterans Art Project (WVAP) works with the VA to host art exhibitions at select VA medical centers nationwide.

-Creative arts festivals such as the Austin Veteran Art Festival (AVAfest), which is planning for 2021, also help showcase veterans’ art.
-Last year, we spoke with art therapist, sculptor and veteran Peter J. Buotte, MFA, MPS about his AVAfest exhibit, “Invisible Wounds”.
+Creative arts festivals such as the Austin Veteran Art Festival (AVAfest), also help showcase veterans’ art.
+In 2020, we spoke with art therapist, sculptor and veteran Peter J. Buotte, MFA, MPS about his AVAfest exhibit, “Invisible Wounds”.
+In addition, nearly 2,000 veterans from 118 VA medical facilities entered over 3,600 submissions in art, music, drama, dance and creative writing competitions for the 2021 National Veterans Creative Arts Competition.
+This year’s competition is currently underway, with winners to be announced in December 2022.

 These exhibits are also effective ways to help veterans explain and connect with the civilian community around them, so be sure to look for local events in your area or online!